-We are looking for writing (fiction and non-fiction) and visual submissions to our online magazine NüStories from persons of all genders and backgrounds.
+We are looking for writing (fiction and non-fiction) and visual submissions to our digital magazine NüStories from persons of all genders and backgrounds.
 The aim of our online magazine is to provide a space for shorter, more informal pieces that help promote creative work from diverse voices on China subjects.

 NüVoices team members are all volunteers dedicated to supporting each other, and at this time we are unable to offer payment for online pieces.
 However, we work closely with creators to help them develop quality content, and their pieces are promoted through our social media networks.
 Some of our pieces have been shared and re-published by recognized news outlets and specialist organizations.

 We encourage creators and like-minded non-profit community groups to reach out about how we can cross-post your media and art projects.